 NATIONAL STICKY BUN DAY

 Known as “schnecken” meaning snail, the sticky bun is rolled into a sweet spiral resembling its German name.
-Still considered to be a Pennsylvania specialty, it is believed the sticky bun’s origin in the United States began in the 19th century.
+Still considered to be a Pennsylvania specialty, many believed the sticky bun’s origin in the United States began in the 19th century.
 German settlers brought their baking traditions with them when they began settling in and around Philadelphia.

-Most often served for breakfast or as a dessert, sticky buns consist of rolled pieces of leavened dough that contain brown sugar and sometimes cinnamon.
-Before the dough is placed in the pan, the pan is lined with sticky sweet ingredients such as maple syrup, honey, nuts, sugar and butter.
-When the buns are finished baking, they are flipped upside down so the sticky bottom becomes the topping.
+Most often served for breakfast or as a dessert, sticky buns consist of rolled pieces of leavened dough.
+Most contain brown sugar and sometimes cinnamon.
+Before the dough is placed in the pan, the pan is lined with sticky sweet ingredients such as maple syrup, honey, nuts, sugar, and butter.
+When the buns are finished baking, the baker flips the pan upside-down so the sticky bottom becomes the topping.

 Famous cousins to the sticky bun are the cinnamon roll, caramel roll and monkey bread.

 HOW TO OBSERVE #NationalStickyBunDay

-If you are craving this delicious sticky delight, try making some of your own with one these sticky bun recipes.
+If you are craving this delicious sticky delight, try making some of your own with one of these sticky bun recipes.
 You can also stop by your local bakery and pick up their freshly baked sticky buns.
 Serve them with tea, coffee or hot cocoa.